tripledio/tripledio.github.io/_events/03-event-storming-intro.md

 # Event storming introduction.

+Event Storming is a deceptibly simple yet powerful technique, originating from the DDD community.
+It is easy to start with and can be used for different purposes.
+We offer a short crash course in Event Storming so you can immediately start using and learning this technique for yourselves.

 ## Contents

-Learn big picture event storming and process modelling based on an an example.
+In this workshop we will learn big picture event storming and process modelling.

-+ short introduction into the event storming.
++ Short introduction into the event storming.
-+ hands-on exercise of a big picture event storming session using an example
++ Hands-on exercise of a big picture event storming session
-+ process modelling using event storming.
++ Hands-on process modelling using event storming.